sdshubhcom/Ansible/README.md

 ```
 8. Generate the key for ansible with the help of command.
 ```
-ssh-keygen.
+ssh-keygen
 ```
 9. From ansible server,from ansible user using ssh-copy-id command exchange the ssh keys to node1,node2 servers.

-- For GCP you can give directly name of the VM and for AWS you have to give IP address of the VM.
+- **For GCP you can give directly name of the VM and for AWS you have to give IP address of the VM.**

 ```
 ssh-copy-id node1